 "The best alternative we have to be able to hire new members for our company is through the personal Twitter accounts of every employee working in the company."

-3. Leverage your own social networks
+3. Leverage your own social media accounts

 Ask people in your own networks if they know of good candidates for positions you are trying to fill.
 Often, people jump at the chance to help you because it means also helping a friend or contributing to their own networks.
 It's a win-win-win strategy.